 After printing the door hanger, position the printed cardstock on the cutting mat.

-Pull up the door hanger template in the Design Space App (if you saved it on your desktop it will show up in your projects on the app if you’re signed into your Cricut account) and tap “Send to Mat” and on the next screen tap “SnapMat”.
+Pull up the door hanger template you created in the Design Space App (if you saved it on your desktop it will show up in your projects on the app if you’re signed into your Cricut account) and tap “Send to Mat” and on the next screen tap “SnapMat”.

 You will see a frame in which you will position your cutting mat with the printed cardstock.
 Once it’s positioned properly in the frame, the app will automatically capture the image.